 What exactly is a “work-related” injury?
 Your injury must have been sustained “in the course and scope of employment.”
 More specifically, you must have been “furthering or carrying on the employer’s business.”

 As long as you were on the clock and performing tasks related to your job’s responsibilities, then you’ve likely suffered a “work-related” injury.
 So, you don’t necessarily have to be at work when you get hurt to qualify for workers’ compensation.
-For instance, you could qualify if you were in a car accident or truck accident while running errands for your boss or delivering goods to a construction site.
+For instance, you could qualify if you were in a car accident or truck accident in Dallas, TX while running errands for your boss or delivering goods to a construction site in Dallas.

 What Does Workers’ Compensation Cover?